Sharing the Framework Agreement experience

 In the early 1990s, these same Chiefs began to focus on the concept of a government-to-government arrangement with Canada which would recognize these inherent rights.
 The culmination of the work was the creation of the Framework Agreement on First Nation Land Management (Framework Agreement).

-The purpose of the Framework Agreement was to enable First Nations to resume control over their reserve lands, natural resources and environment for the use and benefit of their members without Government interference, by replacing the land provisions of the Indian Act with First Nation made laws.
+The purpose of the Framework Agreement was to enable First Nations to resume control over their reserve lands, natural resources, and environment for the use and benefit of their members without Government interference by replacing the land provisions of the Indian Act with First Nation-made laws.

 FOR MORE INFORMATION